6 DOC harmonization process

 , tier

-, field_flag
+field_flag

 , harmonized_units

-This selection limits the columns included in the final dataset, but we
+columns included in the final dataset, but we also provide a copy of the

-also provide a copy of the AquaMatch dataset prior to its aggregation
+AquaMatch dataset prior to its aggregation (pipeline target

-(pipeline target p3_doc_preagg_grouped
+p3_doc_preagg_grouped

-), and including the
+), and include the subgroup_id

-column, so that users can use the disaggregated data as
+users can use the disaggregated data as well and match make joins

-well and match make joins between dataset versions.
+between dataset versions.

 The final, aggregated values are presented in the harmonized_value